base-org/node/README.md

 ### Hardware requirements

-We recommend you this configuration to run a node:
+We recommend you have this configuration to run a node:

 - at least 16 GB RAM
 - an SSD drive with at least 100 GB free